-Problem Resolution - The cause of the compressor cylinder vibration is obviously the cylinder shaking force from pressure pulsations.
-Modifications were evaluated with the pulsation model to determine a solution to minimize the cylinder force generated by pressure pulsations.
+The cause of the compressor cylinder vibration is obviously the cylinder shaking force from pressure pulsations.
+Modifications were evaluated with the pulsation model to determine a solution to minimize the cylinder force generate by pressure pulsations.
 The primary cause of the cylinder force is an acoustical resonance between the compressor cylinder and bottle.
 One method of changing this acoustical resonance is to install a Helmholtz resonator in the pipe spool.
 The Helmholtz resonator, named after Hermann von Helmholtz, was first described in the 1850s.
-A Helmholtz resonator is a device with an acoustical resonance that can be tuned to a specific frequency.
+A Helmholtz resonator is device with an acoustical resonance that can be tuned to a specific frequency.
 The resonance frequency can be tuned by changing the volume and/or restriction of the resonator.
 An example of how a Helmholtz resonator works is an uncorked wine bottle.
 When air is blown across the opening, a sound is heard at one frequency.
 The frequency of the sound can be altered by varying the amount of liquid in the bottle.
 Helmholtz resonators have been used by pulsation designers for many decades to control pressure pulsations in compressor systems.
 The main benefit of a Helmholtz resonator is that it introduces no (or very small) pressure drop.
 The downside of resonators is that they are effective over a narrow frequency range and they introduce additional resonances (pass bands) into the system.
-This compressor installation is an ideal application for a Helmholtz resonator since only one acoustic resonance is to be eliminated and the compressor has a fixed speed.
+This compressor installation is an ideal application for a Helmholtz resonator since there is only one acoustic resonance to be eliminated and the compressor has a fixed speed.

 Figure 16 is a drawing of the proposed resonator design.
-The resonator includes a 26 in.
-(660 mm) section of 6 in.
-(152 mm) pipe with a 2 in.
-(51 mm) choke tube that is 14 in.
-(356 mm) long to achieve the necessary Helmholtz frequency.
+The resonator includes a 660 mm (26") section of 6" pipe with a 2" choke tube that is 356mm (14") long to achieve the necessary Helmholtz frequency.

 Figure 17 shows the combined suction and discharge cylinder force for all cylinders for the original system design as well as with the Helmholtz resonator installed.
-The resonator is calculated to reduce the compressor cylinder force to 20 to 40% of the current levels.
+The resonator is calculated to reduce the compressor cylinder force to 20% - 40% of the current levels.
 A similar reduction in vibrations is expected.
 New spool pieces were fabricated to connect the cylinders with the bottle, which now include the Helmholtz resonators.
-The spools were installed during an unscheduled shutdown due to work in another part of the facility.
+The spools were installed during an unscheduled shut-down due to work in another part of the facility.